Looking for even more ways to get social media followers? See how easy it is to make property marketing videos with this three-step plan.

 - Ways to match marketing budgets to your goals and measure results

 Your website can also feature icons that send visitors to your social media sites.
-If you keep both your accounts updated and engaging, you’ll have a good chance of getting social media followers and standing out from your competition in a big way.
+If you keep your accounts updated and engaging, you’ll have a good chance of getting social media followers and standing out from your competition in a big way.